Processing your payment, please wait.

 Castle Ruins

 Several of the courses we played have castle ruins from the 13th-15th centuries and most clubs state that they are played as integral objects (no free relief).
-For instance, the third hole at Tralee is a spectacular par 3 on the coast line with a small caste ruin closely behind the green.
+For instance, the third hole at Tralee is a spectacular par 3 on the coast line with a small castle ruin closely behind the green.
 If you happened to hit your ball next to it, you do not get free relief from it.

 Next to the sixth green at Old Head there is an old structure that is just a few yards from the putting green (pictured right).